michael-pratt/gradle_custom_task_issue/README.md

    > DefaultTaskContainer#create(String, Class, Action) on task set cannot be executed in the current context.
 ```

+This problem does not occure when the Fortify plugin is disabled in `build.gradle`.

 The plugin does hook into the `JavaCompile` task for all subprojects, but it's not clear why this causes the above error.

 Note that the Fortify plugin uses `configureEach`.
 When switched to `whenTaskAdded` the above problem goes away, but it causes other issues in the project related to the custom XJC plugin.